Auditing citation polarization during the early COVID-19 pandemic: Methods

 \subsection{Estimation of the power-law exponent}

+It is commonly observed that the distribution of citations has heavy tails, such as power-law or lognormal distributions~\parencite{radicchi2008universality,eom2011characterizing}, yet it is hard to generalize.
+However, extreme values can occur in heavy-tailed distributions, regardless of whether the distribution is lognormal or power-law.
+In this study, we use power law exponent $\alpha$ a measure of skewness: When the exponent $\alpha$ of the power-law distribution is high, a few highly-cited papers exist, while relatively more highly-cited papers exist when the exponent is low~\parencite{krapivsky2000connectivity}.
+Therefore, the power-law exponent can show the proportion of highly-cited papers, i.e., how much the citations are skewed.

-In this study, the power-law exponents of the citation distribution in Fig.~\ref{fig:fig1}A were estimated using the Python package named \texttt{powerlaw}~\cite{alstott2014powerlaw}.
+The primary generative mechanism of the power-law distribution is often attributed as a preferential attachment~\parencite{barabasi1999emergence} that a paper's likelihood of being cited increases with the number of citations it receives, which is naturally linked to the Matthew, or rich get richer, effect.
+Previous research ~\parencite{price1976general,golosovsky2012stochastic,petersen2014reputation,yin2017time} proposed the model of the citation dynamics, but the underlying mechanism is not fully understood.
+In this study, the power-law exponents of the citation distribution in Fig.~\ref{fig:fig1}A were estimated using the Python package named \texttt{powerlaw}~\parencite{alstott2014powerlaw}.
 Although all the citation distributions in Fig.~\ref{fig:fig1}A seem to be heavy-tailed distributions, which are commonly referred to as the power law, we verified that the distributions sincerely follow the power law via comparison with alternative distributions (e.g., log-normal or exponential).
 In the comparison with the exponential distribution, all distributions were found to be more likely to be power-law distributions rather than exponential ($p<0.001$).
-However, comparison with the log-normal distribution was unclear.
-Only non-COVID-19-related papers published in 2021 better fit the power-law distribution in a statistically significant manner, while the other three were inconclusive ($p$ varied $0.48$--$0.60$).
+However, the comparison between log-normal distribution and power-law distribution was not statistically significant, i.e., it is unclear which distribution provides the best fit.
+Only non-COVID-19-related publications published in 2021 better fit the power-law distribution in a statistically significant manner, while the other three were inconclusive ($p$ varied $0.48$--$0.60$).
 In this study, we estimated the power-law exponent with the assumption of a simple power law ($y \sim x^k$) regardless of the best fit distribution, as we were more interested in comparing the thickness of the tails than in determining the exact exponents.

+To fit the distribution, we applied a simple linear regression method to the logarithm of the values of interest to estimate the power-law scaling relationship between the IF and its surplus by COVID-19-related publications, assuming a simple power-law scaling of $y = Cx^k$.